rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 The third order detector from Amir Tamrakkar is used.
 There are variants for color images that you may want to try, but below is the basics of how to compute this.
 The basic classes are all open-sourced, located in `vxl/contrib/brl/bseg/sdet/*third*`, with additional code in `vxd/contrib/brld/bsegd/sdetd`.
+We, however, use the private classees in lemsvxl/*/dbdet which contain the latest research code from the group, with improvements and bugfixes by us and by Yuliang.
+Our script actually uses the command dborl_edge_third_order, which may use any version of the subpixel edge detector, but by default uses the internal one in dbdet.

 #### GUI
 For an initial visual exploration of the edge detector's parameters,